Are you searching for where to go apple picking in New Jersey?

 Hillview Farms is located at 223 Meyersville Road in Gillette.
 (908) 647-0957.

-- Season: Apples available late August through October 2021.
+- Season: Apples are available from late August through October 2023.

-- Season: Apple picking starts in late August and continues through the end of October.
+- Season: Apple picking starts in late summer and continues through the end of October 2023.

-- Schedule: The pick your own fields are open 7 days a week, 9 AM – 6 PM, for 2021 you must purchase a reservation time in advance.
+- Schedule: The pick-your-own fields are open 7 days a week from 9 am – 6:00 pm during harvest season.
+However hours are subject to change as daylight hours decrease in October.
+For 2023 you must purchase a reservation time in advance.

-- Cost: Pick your own includes the cost of a specific container
+- Cost: Price varies as the pick your own admission price includes the cost of a specific container.

-- Cost: Farm passes are required for $6.00; advanced purchase is strongly recommended
+- Cost: Farm passes are required for $2.00 during the week and $5-$15 on weekends and holidays.
+Advanced purchase is strongly recommended.
+Pay for what you pick.

 - Season: Stony Hill opens for apple picking in early September and the season runs through mid-October.

-- Schedule: The pick your own fields are open daily from 10 AM to 5 PM, for 2021 tickets must be purchased in advance.
+- Schedule: The pick your own fields are open daily from 10 am to 5 pm.

 Sun High Orchard is located at 19 Canfield Avenue in Randolph.
 (973) 584-4734.